 Non-Degree, Advanced Certificate, and Non-Credit Applications

 Admission as a Non-Degree Student

-Non-degree status is available to all applicants holding the equivalent of a U.S. baccalaureate degree.
+Non-degree status is available to applicants holding the equivalent of a 120-credit U.S. baccalaureate degree.

 A non-degree student may take up to 16 points as long as the academic standards of the College are met.
-Once the 16 credit maximum is met, the non-degree student must either be admitted to a Teachers College degree program or obtain approval from the Registrar for continued registration under non-degree status.
+Once the 16 point maximum is met, the non-degree student must either:

 Admission to non-degree status implies no commitment for admission to a degree, Advanced Certificate, or non-credit program.
 Should a non-degree student become a degree candidate, a maximum of 16 points (8 in the major field) taken in non-degree status may be applied toward a degree program, if approved by the program.

 Advanced Certificate status is available to applicants holding the equivalent to a 120-credit U.S. baccalaureate degree.
 Some Advanced Certificate programs require coursework or degree completion beyond the baccalaureate degree; for specific information, visit www.tc.edu/programs.